6 Ways to Transform Your Customer Service in 2021

 As more digital tools become available to both automate and personalize customer service interactions in real-time, it’s becoming easier to close the gap between businesses and their customers, which, in turn, leads to stronger and more meaningful customer relationships overall.

-5. Customer service must support and embrace autonomy
+5. Customer service transformation must support and embrace autonomy

 56% of companies do not make knowledge bases available to their customers.
-(State of Customer Service in 2019 - Hubspot)
+(State of Customer Service - Hubspot)

 As mentioned above, when customers have simple questions, they typically first flock to a brand’s or business’s website or social media channels to get the answers they need.